ModelOriented/hstats/README.md

 **Remarks**

-1. Partial dependence functions are all centered to mean 0.
+1. Partial dependence functions (and $F$) are all centered to mean 0.
-2. Partial dependence functions are evaluated over the data distribution.
+2. Partial dependence functions (and $F$) are evaluated over the data distribution.
 This is different to partial dependence plots, where one uses a fixed grid.
 3. Weighted versions follow by replacing all arithmetic means by corresponding weighted means.
 4. Multivariate predictions can be treated in a component-wise manner.
 5. $H^2_j = 0$ means there are no interactions associated with $x_j$.
 The higher the value, the more prediction variability comes from interactions with $x_j$.